 spoons of raw

-rice, and a
+rice and a

 quarter of a

 During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
 The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
-After arriving at Takao, Formosa, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
+After arriving at Takao, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.
 During the time in the harbor, the POWs received little water.
-From January 1st through the 5th, the POWs received one meal and day and very little water.
-This resulted in the death rate among the POWs to rise.
+From January 1st through the 5th, the POWs received one meal a day which resulted in the death rate among the POWs to rise.
 On January 6th, the POWs began to receive two meals a day.

 After 2nd Lt.
 Donald R. Bertrand died, his body was thrown overboard after being stripped of its clothing.
 His clothing was given to other prisoners who needed it.
 Since he died at sea, 2nd Lt.
 Donald R. Bertrand's name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.